reef-chain/docs/content/docs/developers/reefscan.md

 Mainnet: [https://reefscan.com/graphql](https://squid.subsquid.io/reef-explorer/graphql)
 Testnet: [https://testnet.reefscan.com/graphql](https://squid.subsquid.io/reef-explorer-testnet/graphql)
 ```
-The URIs provides a GraphQL Playground interface for testing queries aswell.
+The URIs provide a GraphQL Playground interface for testing queries as well.

+Larger dApps in production can deploy their own indexer by cloning and creating new subsquid.io service from source code.
+For fully featured indexer you can use https://github.com/reef-chain/subsquid-processor.
+Dex indexer is available at https://github.com/reef-chain/subsquid-processor-dex.
+You can also check an example of contract events indexer https://github.com/reef-chain/subsquid-evm-event-processor.
+Each repo also has its setup description.

 ![](/docs/developers/the_graph.png)